afcarl/what-science-one-did-to-my-brain/slides.md

 ---

-# Science as measurement
+# Science as measurement of the world

 > - T1 Bamfield: Starfish flipping.
 > - T2 Measurement: Antimicrobial properties of traditional Chinese herb extracts.

 ---

-# Science as Measurement
+# Science as measurement of the world

 > - Taking an engineering approach to measurement in the life sciences.
     - Systematically measuring how mutations affect phenotype.